TEnmo is an online payment service for transferring “TE Bucks” between friends.

 DAO integration tests

 When testing, a copy of the real database is used.
-The schema and data for the test database are defined in /src/test/resources/test-data.sql
+The schema and data for the test database are defined in /src/test/resources/test-data.sql.
+The schema in this file matches the schema defined in database/tenmo.sql.

 Authentication: